-The best places to run in Taipei are along the extensive paths along the Tamsui and Jingmei rivers.
+The best places to run in Taipei are along the extensive paths along the Tamsui, Jingmei, and Keelung rivers.
 Daan Park and Metropolitan Park are two centrally located oases for running.
-We’ve also put together suggestions for running in the Xinyi and ** Districts.
+We’ve also put together suggestions for running in the Xinyi and Zhonhshan Districts.
 For some great hills and trail running, head to Jiannan Rd. and Yangmingshan National Park.
+A note about street running in Taipei: the big streets have long lights, so best to run early; while the smaller streets don’t have sidewalks — be aware of scooters!

 The good transport system, consisting of the MRT subway, light rail, and bus lines, makes for easy access to most of our routes.
 Note that Taiwan’s weather is hot and humid in summer.
 It’s air is much better than many other east Asian cities.